 Above the line

-- Large-scale enterprises where professional services workflow is programmatic and sustained.
+• Large-scale enterprises where professional services workflow is programmatic and sustained.
 These engagements, by default, fall into the as-a-service model.
-Thes accounts understand the cost of program management; they understand opportunity cost, they value quality, velocity, and on-time delivery in areas of their business that typically they would classify as context.
+These accounts understand the cost of program management; they understand opportunity cost; they value quality, velocity, and on-time delivery in areas of their business that typically they would classify as context.

 The potential sweet spot

-- Customers who have enterprise needs, but unlike large-scale enterprises who organize areas of the business as core and context, the sweet spot customer often classifies all areas of the business as core, but there are core areas of the business which are underfunded and underserved.
+• Customers with enterprise needs, but unlike large-scale enterprises who organize areas of the business as core and context, the sweet spot customer often classifies all areas of the business as core, but there are core areas of the business that are underfunded and underserved.
 The challenges in this space are as follows:

-Success is measured by how quickly an engagement sitting in the “potential sweet spot” queue can be assessed and either pushed above or below the line.
-Engagements that are pushed above the line are often the most successful and value-added engagements.
+Success is measured by how quickly an engagement sitting in the “potential sweet spot” queue can be assessed and pushed above or below the line.
+Engagements pushed above the line are often the most successful and value-added engagements.

 Below the line

 Those who know me know that I like anecdotal stories.
-Simple stories (narratives) which dramatize a situation with the goal of creating a compelling reason to think deeply.
-So in this post, I will share a story that is compelling enough to have me think deeply about the idea of Everything-as-a-Service.
-What I will share in this post is all real, real information, real data, real anecdotes which I have used, and most importantly, a real market shift.
+Simple stories (narratives) that dramatize a situation to create a compelling reason to think deeply.
+So, in this post, I will share a compelling story that made me think deeply about the idea of Everything-as-a-Service.
+What I will share in this post is all real, real information, real data, real anecdotes that I have used, and most importantly, a fundamental market shift.

 First, let me start by outlining some business objectives:

-- A desirable outcome that is more interesting and likely more efficient, but not the objective.
+• A desirable, more interesting, and likely more efficient outcome, but not the objective.

-- This is where we want to be.
-A focus on efficiency and elegance in our approach creates the ability to do far more with far less.
+• This is where we want to be.
+Our approach focuses on efficiency and elegance, creating the ability to do far more with far less.

 While exponential growth is an acceptable trajectory, combinatorial growth remains the objective.
 Our desire for combinatorial growth is what will allow exponential growth to persist.

-A few weeks ago (update: a couple of months ago), I was engaged in an opportunity.
-I was asked by an account executive to have a call with a prospect to talk about a fairly complex consulting engagement.
+I was engaged in an opportunity a few weeks ago (update: a few months ago).
+An account executive asked me to have a call with a prospect to talk about a fairly complex consulting engagement.
 After spending about an hour on the phone with the prospect, explaining our approach, answering questions, etc… the feedback was positive, and the customer was considering moving forward with us on this consulting engagement.
-As always, my next step was to begin to think about execution, how would we execute?
-Realizing that placing myself on the project is not possible, I crafted an engagement model, identified the resources, engagement cadence, timeframe, etc… and started the wheels in motion to align these things to reduce risk and increase the probability of a successful engagement.
-This engagement had a finite scope, a reasonably clear set of requirements, a finite timeframe, etc… Fast forward a few weeks (update: a couple of months), and we are many revisions of a proposal later, and it has become a deal which is questionable, distracting and probably not worth doing.
+As always, my next step was to think about execution; how would we execute?
+Realizing that placing myself on the project was impossible, I crafted an engagement model, identified the resources, engagement cadence, timeframe, etc… and started the wheels in motion to align these things to reduce risk and increase the probability of a successful engagement.
+This engagement had a finite scope, a reasonably clear set of requirements, a finite timeframe, etc… Fast forward a few weeks (update: a couple of months), and we are many revisions of a proposal later, and it has become a questionable deal, distracting and probably not worth doing.
 Why?

-- While future opportunities should be considered, an engagement needs to stand on its own merits.
-If not, the probability of success is dramatically lowered, and the quid pro quo is easily escaped due to lack of quality delivery, all the while, this was the system that was created from the onset.
+• While future opportunities should be considered, an engagement must stand on its merits.
+If not, the probability of success is dramatically lowered, and the quid pro quo is easily escaped due to lack of quality delivery; all the while, this was the system that was created from the onset.

-- What starts as a well-defined and finite scope begins to shift to a Maytag repairman model with what is essentially an open-ended T&M scope.
+• What starts as a well-defined and finite scope shifts to a Maytag repairman model with an open-ended T&M scope.

-- A feeling of ownership rather than partnership permeates the air.
+• A feeling of ownership, a supplier/buyer relationship rather than a partnership, permeates the air.

 I believe Everything-as-a-Service (XaaS) has become the trend.
 When I say trend, I’m implying trending towards the standard, if not already there.